 - Medical missions are usually 10-12 days long.

-- After you apply and are approved, you can indicate interest in medical missions through your online MVAC volunteer profile.
+- After you apply and are approved, you can indicate interest in medical missions through your volunteer profile in the Global Volunteer Management System.

 - The recruitment of international volunteers usually takes place two to four months prior to a medical mission.

 - Volunteers are expected to cover a team fee that varies based on the country of residence.

 - There is a flat $500 team fee for volunteers from the U.S. and Canada.